The majorant method for the fermionic effective action: Abstract

 \section{Abstract}

 We revisit the problem of controlling Polchinski's equation by the solution of an associate Hamilton-Jacobi equation which determines a norm majorant for the fermionic effective action.
-This method, referred to as the Majorant Method, was first introduced by D. Brydges and J. Wright in 1988, but its original formulation contains a gap which has never been addressed.
+This method, referred to as the majorant method, was first introduced by D. Brydges and J. Wright in 1988, but its original formulation contains a gap which has never been addressed.
 We overcome this gap and show that the majorant equation and its existence condition are analogous to the ones originally obtained by Brydges and Wright.
-As an application of the method, we investigate systems with quartic perturbations.
+As an application of the method, we investigate a fermion model with a local quartic interaction.